nwrobel/my-misc-scripts/README.md

-# personal-powershell-scripts
+# my-misc-scripts
-This repo contains miscellaneous Powershell scripts I've written to use to automate various tasks I do on my desktop computer.
+This repo contains miscellaneous scripts I've written.
+They are generally simple one-off scripts written for a single purpose or task for me.

-If any of these scripts are developed into a larger project, they will be moved to another, more suitable repo...
+If any of these scripts are developed into a larger project, they will be grouped together moved to another more suitable repo.